akouz/HBus/README.md

 ![Pic3](https://github.com/akouz/HBus/blob/master/Doc/pic3.png)

   * When a permanent ID assigned, the demo sketch broadcasts a topic and its value every 10 sec.
-Topic exists in rge header, but for clarity it repeated in JSON payload.
+Topic exists in the message header, but for clarity it repeated in JSON payload as well.
 First message has topic 0x0065 = 101.
   * Demo sketch has 4 topics: 101,102,103 and 201.
 They are brodcasted repeatedly.
 After power-up all topics have the same initial value of 0.0.

 ![Pic4](https://github.com/akouz/HBus/blob/master/Doc/pic4.png)